beliefandreason-admin/beliefandreason/docs/Biblical Prophecy/Genesis/tree-of-life.md

 > Gen 2:9 \
 9 And out of the ground the LORD God made to spring up every tree that is pleasant to the sight and good for food. \
-The tree of life was in the midst of the garden
+**The tree of life was in the midst of the garden**

 > Gen 3:22 \
 22 Then the LORD God said, “Behold, the man has become like one of us in knowing good and evil. \
 Now, **lest he reach out his hand and take also of the tree of life and eat, and live forever—**”

 > Gen 3:24 \
-24 He drove out the man, and at the east of the garden of Eden he placed the cherubim and a flaming sword that turned every way to guard the way to the tree of life.
+24 He drove out the man, and **at the east of the garden of Eden he placed the cherubim and a flaming sword that turned every way to guard the way to the tree of life**.

 - The tree is a symbol of life.
 - It signifies living forever.
 - It stood in the center of the garden.
 - If man had not fallen he would have continued living in the garden and fulfilled the dominion mandate.

 Notice the tree was given by God as a blessing!

 [JBP] "The tree, moreover, did not lose its power through humanity's fall; it prophesies a life yet to be attained in the future."